beejjorgensen/bgc/src/bgc_part_2500_vla.md

 foo(3, 5, matrix);   // OK!
 ```

-Beware, through: if your dimensions mismatch, you're going to have some
+Beware, though: if your dimensions mismatch, you're going to have some
 undefined behavior going on, likely.

 ## `typedef` and VLAs